MiguelMSUB/Final_project/README.md

 # <a name='Communication_Protocol'></a>Communication Protocol

-1. Slack will be use as our main comunication channel.
+1. Slack will be used as our main communication channel.

 2. Knowledge base
 If the team has a searchable knowledge base, then everyone has access to all the information they might need.
 Instead of sending out a query and disrupting someone else’s workflow to get the answer, they can search and find it for themselves.